 Empower Network is an online MLM, which is conning people by selling online marketing products by promising high commissions for a monthly fee

 Is there another ‘Speak Asia’ in the offing?
 Empower Network is luring thousands of people across the world under the pretext of selling online blogging platform and ‘the secret formula’ to get rich by doing online marketing work.
-This is similar to many internet frauds that we have come across, like the Rs2,000 crore Speak Asia online survey fraud, multi level marketing (MLM) schemes, pyramid and Ponzi schemes that lured people under pretext of different products and services.

 The portal Empower Network has been launched by D&D – David Wood and David Sharpe.
 They have also launched personalised blogs in the Indian market to promote their network through Indian bloggers.
 Many of their blogs mainly concentrate on spreading rumours and convincing people to join the genuine network, which is a lie!
 They promote Empower Network in their blogs and on Youtube videos and by sending emails.
 It is an online scheme which offers 100% commissions to members for luring others to join Empower Network, resembling an MLM scheme.